lidafa0206/Radmc3d_Simulation/README.md

 ## Radmc3d_Simulation.py
 1. Set the model parameter values (for amin, amax, grainP, grainNum, grainLam, ifkappa) for calculating dust opacities.
 2. Set the grid of model space (number of radial and vertical grid points).
 3. Set the model parameter values (flaring, hGas100, hGasLocation, mDisk, dustToGas, turbulence), and assume an initial dust surface density, and prepare the input file of the dust density (i.e. dust_density.inp).
-The equations are taken from the equation 1 in Liu+ 2022
+The equations are taken from the equation 10 and 11 in Liu+ 2022, A&A, 668, A175.
 4. Prepare auxiliary files for radmc3d(radmc.inp,dust_opac.inp,wavelength_micron.inp,stars.inp).
 5. Run the thermal simulation to get the dust temperature distribution (radmc3d mctherm).
 6. Simulate the continuum image, and compare the model radial intensity profile with the observed intensity profile.
-7. Update the dust surface density (see section 4.2 in Li+ 2023MNRAS.518.6092L).
+7. Update the dust surface density (see section 4.2 in Li+ 2023, MNRAS, 518, 6092L).
 8. interate the steps from 3 to 7, until the dust surface density is converaged.
 9. Once the dust density is converaged (typically with 12 iterations), simulate the final SED and continuum image, and calculate the chi2_SED and chi2_image.